AtryFox/Arma3LauncherLib/README.md

 Simple .NET library which makes creating your custom Arma 3 launcher easier.

 This project is currently work in progress.
+If you want to use this library, please wait until the first rc-version is released.
+Feel free to watch, star or contribute this project!

 ## Prerequisites ##
 - .NET Framework 4.0 or higher